 Upon having completed my speech, the audience of about sixty individuals broke into two distinct and fiercely and/or vigorous combative debating groups.
 From about 6:30pm through to 12:00 Midnight, the debate raged on with great intensity, vigor, and animosity.
 While members of one of the two distinct groups agreed with and debated on my behalf, those of the opposing side did everything possible to dismiss my thesis of regarding the centrality of the quality of the human factor in development anywhere—globally.
 After we had concluded our debate into the early hours, I began to drive back home around this hour of the new day, and I had total peace within my deepest Core of Inner Being to switch my Research Focus from Econometrics to the development of the Human Factor Theory and Its Significance to Any People’s Development and Quality of Life.
 It was at this moment of time that the Human Factor Story became a full reality.

 We have continued to successfully expand the boundaries of this story to higher dimensions.
 As you join us on this journey and learn with us, you will come to the true realization that when it comes to dealing effectively with the diverse human problems that we all face, nothing else works any better than our own individualized as well as combined human factor qualities.
-Indeed, every problem we face on Planet Earth is human factor-based.
-As such, if we are to become and remain, forever, successful in dealing with the problems that face us, we will achieve our goals when we spend tremendous amounts of our own financial resources into a Program of Activities aimed at improving the upon our Human Factor Qualities.
+Indeed, every problem we face on Planet Earth is Human Factor-based.
+As such, if we are to become and remain, forever, successful in dealing with the problems that face us, we will achieve our goals when we spend tremendous amounts of our own financial resources into a program of activities aimed at improving upon our Human Factor Qualities.